vivid-labs/vivid-demo/README.md

 # Getting started

 Simply clone this repository, install the necessary dependencies, and test Vivid out right away.
+We recommend Yarn, but if you're using npm, be sure to delete the yarn.lock file after cloning.

 With Yarn:
 ```bash